Finding places to buy Bitcoin (BTC) in the UK with a credit card at decent rates used to be difficult.

 - Litecoin (LTC)

 Regardless, Luno seems perfect for beginners.
-Verification was almost instantly sorted for me.
+Verification was almost instantly sorted for me too.

-Coinbase is the easiest, quickest, and very popular way to buy bitcoin (BTC) in the UK.
+Coinbase is an easy, quick, and very popular way to buy bitcoin (BTC) in the UK.

-You can also buy Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), and Litecoin (LTC) with a credit card on Coinbase.
+You can also buy Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic (ETC), Litecoin (LTC) and many more cryptocurrencies with a credit card on Coinbase.

 Some fun facts about Coinbase: